DarpanBeri/Infix-to-Postfix-in-Lua/README.md

 #### Files included:
     Prog3_2.lua:
-        Implementation of of the Infix to Postfix algorithm as a function in Lua.
+        Implementation of the Infix to Postfix algorithm as a function in Lua.
         You can test it out by removing the comments from line 45-48.

 Darpan Beri